 Laboratory sessions require strict adherence to safety protocols.
 As such, students are required to arrive at laboratory classes:

 - wearing personal protective equipment (a laboratory coat, safety glasses and facemask) and enclosed shoes that completely cover the foot;

 - on time and enter the laboratory prior to the start of the safety briefing.

 Students who do not meet these requirements will be denied access to the laboratory session as a matter of safety (including if you arrive late).
 This will contribute to total absences resulting in difficulties meeting special assessment requirements of the unit regarding laboratory attendance.
 Where exceptional circumstances have occurred, supporting documentation must be supplied to the Unit Convener in a timely manner via ChemFoundations@canberra.edu.au to make alternative arrangements if possible (given constraints of timetabled classes) and only if deemed appropriate.

 It is each student's responsibility to ensure their attendance is recorded electronically by ID scan on entry to the laboratory.
-It should also be noted that laboratory classes cannot be repeated outside of the scheduled times and students must attend the sessions they have chosen to allocate into (See section 3).
+It should also be noted that laboratory classes cannot be repeated outside of the scheduled times and students must attend the sessions they have chosen to allocate into (See Timetable of Activities).
 A student missing a class both records an absence and misses the opportunity to practise the skills taught in that session.

 In the event that you cannot attend your assigned lab due to illness or unavoidable committments, contact the unit convener as soon as possible for consideration of an alternative lab class that week (if available).
 This decision is at the discretion of the convener and cannot be guaranteed.
 You will need to provide relevant documentation (e.g. medical certificate) for approval to attend an alternative session.
 These records will also aid the unit convener to apply discretion where appropriate, however, in most circumstances, the minimum participation requirement must still be met regardless of supporting documentation.